-- Alternative path design and switching services redundancy being built into communication networks which enable communications to be diverted to other locations if, and when, necessary. - Backup equipment and software which includes backup of data, network software and acquiring necessary redundant equipment - Uninterruptible power supplies and monitoring facilities which help pr4event system loss during power failures. - Generators for alternative emergency power.
+- Backup equipment and software which includes backup of data, network software and ٠ acquiring necessary redundant equipment - Uninterruptible power supplies and monitoring facilities which help pr4event system loss • during power failures. - Generators for alternative emergency power.

 Vital Records

 Vital records need to be identified.
 Restoring vital records requires that a suitable records management program is in place.
 This includes the management of hardcopy and electronic records data and archiving policies for both forms of records.